-We look forward to welcoming you to campus this fall and are here to support you on every step of your Pitt-Bradford journey.
+We look forward to welcoming you to campus and are here to support you on every step of your Pitt-Bradford journey.

 Incoming Student Information

 We hope you’ll find this information useful as you prepare to join us this fall.

 When you were admitted into a program at Pitt-Bradford, an email was sent to with instructions on how to activate your account and get your log on ID and password.
 If you do not see this email, check your spam or junk email folders or call the university's Help Desk at 412-624-HELP(4357).

 To receive an offer of financial aid, you must first complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA can be completed any time after Oct.
 1 of each year.
 We recommend you apply as soon as possible, as the university begins awarding financial aid in December.

 Please use the University of Pittsburgh code: 008815 to ensure that the University of Pittsburgh receives your FAFSA information.

 As a first-year student, you will be pre-registered for classes based on your applied major.
 Your schedule, which will be preliminary, will consist of major core courses: English, math and general education courses.